Social protection of the business manager

 It concerns:

-- The income actually received in 2025, after their declaration to the tax authorities
+• The income actually received in 2025, after their declaration to the tax administration

-The Urssaf provides a simulator to help the manager calculate the amount of his social contributions based on his income:
+The Urssaf also provides a simulator to assist the executive officer in calculating the amount of his or her social security contributions based on income:

 Income simulator for self-employed